robwatkins/4od-dl/README.md

 I have had trouble copying some downloaded programmes to my iPad - iTunes just refuses to transfer them.
 I think it is because the AVC level of the downloaded file is too high (some of the downloads are High@4.1).
 I have tried changing the AVC level using [subler](http://code.google.com/p/subler/) however it still does not work, most likely because the video stream uses features that the iPad does not support.

-The only workaround I have so far is to re-encode the file using [handbrake](http://handbrake.fr/).
-See issue 4
+The only workaround I have so far is to re-encode the file using [handbrake](http://handbrake.fr/) (or similar).
+See [issue 4](https://github.com/robwatkins/4od-dl/issues/4) for more information.

 Changelog
 =========